- Home

 How competitive is this program?

 Unfortunately, we cannot give an exact date as faculty and students are being matched on a rolling basis between now and early June.
-But from past years, we have seen that most matches take place between March and May.
+In past years, we have seen that most matches take place between March and May.
 We will notify all unmatched students once all the positions are filled.

 How does housing work?
 Would this have any connection to financial aid housing plans a student is on during the summer, or would this have to be a separate topic brought up with the financial aid office?